cupioscire/gapkman/README.md

 gapkman
 =======

-my try to build a gui for apkmanager
+.my try to attempt a gui for apkmanager.
+-for now, the application isn't useable
+-linux only; but written in lazarus so it would be easy to build it for windows